 When Brendan was first diagnosed with Rhabdomyosarcoma he couldn’t pronounce it.
-At 5 years old, he lacked the understanding why his life had becoming an ongoing cycle of terrible headaches, drugs that made him feel sicker and long hospital stays.
-By the time he was eight years old, however, he knew that he could defeat his cancer.
-That was when Brendan joined “Kids Kicking Cancer”.
+At five years old, he lacked an understanding of why his life had become an ongoing cycle of terrible headaches, drugs that made him feel sicker, and long hospital stays.
+However, by the time he was eight years old, he knew that he could defeat his cancer.
+That was when Brendan joined Kids Kicking Cancer.
 He learned that he was a powerful martial artist and that he could “breathe in a powerful light and blow out all of the darkness.”
-Doing his breath work and martial arts moves, made him more and more powerful, even as his body was becoming weaker and weaker.
+Doing his breath work and martial arts moves made him more and more powerful, even as his body was becoming weaker and weaker.